-Join a passionate team, helping to build a brighter future for rural West African communities.
-Get involved in diverse community initiatives to improve skills, health and wellbeing whilst living in the heart of a village community.
+Join a passionate local team of Ghanaians who are helping to build a brighter future for rural their communities.
+Get involved in diverse community initiatives to help to alleviate poverty by improving access to clean water, sanitation facilities and better education.

 You will get to experience local Ghanaian life while supporting rural development.
 In your free time, visit the stunning local sights including waterfalls, national parks and the vibrant markets.